hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 $$
 {: style="margin-top:2em;"}

+So that's how I made the spinning diagrams.

-That's pretty much it!
-I used a few other tricks for the [math article]({% post_url 2022-08-08-visual-sum-of-cubes %}) to embed the diagrams in LaTeX and generate their geometries, which I'll leave here as a footnote.[^et-cetera]
+The original [thing]({% post_url 2022-08-08-visual-sum-of-cubes %}) involved a few other tricks to embed the diagrams in LaTeX and generate their geometries.
+For completion I'll briefly describe those here as a footnote.[^et-cetera]

 [^et-cetera]:
     blah blah